Joe Martin

 Essentially a quiz game, Split Decision asked you to choose between obscure choices like: Is Boccob a type of potato, or a deity in Dungeons & Dragons? or Is Curse of the Wererabbit a Bafta winner, or a Razzie winner?

-It was fun to work on and was Starbucks selected it as a free app of the day, back when those things mattered.
+It was fun to work on and Starbucks selected it as a free app of the day, back when those things mattered.
 They even made a board game version of it, but I didn’t work on that and haven’t ever actually played it.
 Oh well.

 Fractured Skyline